morph3/komsu/README.md

 # Komsu

-You are a security researcher or a bug bounty hunter and you have a bunch of URLs but you don't know where to begin ?
+You are a security researcher or a bug bounty hunter and you have a bunch of URLs but you don't know where to start ?
 Komsu can help you.

-Give your URLs to Komsu and it will generate bunch of 3-level trees based on the responses.
+Give your URLs to Komsu and it will generate a bunch of 3-level trees based on the responses.
 Each level is calculated as follows,

 ```
 Levels: